fioprotocol/fips/fip-5.md

   * GHI - Payer 2 decrypts NBPA with Secret 3

 ### NBPA mappings actions
-The following is a list of all new contract actions and endpoint added.
+The following is a list of new contract actions and endpoint added to support encrypted NBPAs.
 #### Add NBPA.
 Adds NBPA to chain.
 ##### New action: *privaddadr*